charandas/webtask-auth0-rules/README.md

 1. Copy `public/sample-config.json` to `public/config.json`, and make appropriate modifications there.
 2. `npm run frontend`
+3. Update base tag's href value in `public/index.html` according to where frontend app would live.
+If on github pages, then that URI, **ENDING IN A TRAILING SLASH**.
-3. `git add public`
+4. `git add public`
-4. `git commit -m "Deploy frontend"`
+5. `git commit -m "Deploy frontend"`
-5. `git push && git subtree push --prefix public origin gh-pages`
+6. `git push && git subtree push --prefix public origin gh-pages`

 ## Backend